-"From this project, I learnt how to grow a Roselle plant from its seed.
+" From this project, I learnt how to grow a Roselle plant from its seed.
 It was fun and enjoyable.
 I wish that I can plant a durian seed in my neighbourhood park."

-Bryston Chue, student, South View Primary School on "Every Child A Seed" programme demonstration on how to plant trees at Singapore's first mass tree-planting activity involving students from primary to tertiary levels.
+Bryston Chue, student, South View Primary School on "Every Child A Seed" programme

-With the support of through the Garden City Fund, CIB such as MINDS Lee Kong Chian Garden Nobuaki Majima Ianaging Director of RICOH Asia Pacific
+With the support of corporate partners through the Garden City Fund, CIB gardens are set up t some voluntary elfare organisati such as MINDS Lee Kong Chian Garden School.
+Seen here Nobuaki Majima Ianaging Director of RICOH Asia Pacific Pte Ltd, helping to est an eggpla with a student